 Kick your feet up

-A three-day weekend means no work and a lot of play.
+A three-day holiday weekend, or even just a two-day weekend, means no work and a lot of play.
 Whether you’re in the water or catching a tan on the deck of your boat, you’ll need to be comfortable.
 If your boat has a shortage of built-in seating or your party starts to hit max capacity, extra seating options will be crucial.

 A simple solution can be found by bringing a few extra folding chairs or large towels to spread around for guests—but sometimes there’s no room for that, so you’ll be forced to get creative.
 The easiest way to do this?
 Move the party to the water.
 Grab a pool noodle, take a seat on top of a tube, or even take advantage of the Life Jacket Water Chair from our Top 6 Boating Hacks.